 Students applying for honors must satisfy the following requirements:

-- Two courses above MUS 202, to be completed in addition to the 10 required for the music major.
-One of these courses may be MUS 355.
+Two courses above MUS 200, to be completed in addition to the 10 required for the music major.

-- The candidate for honors will work on his or her project under the direction of a project advisor in an Independent Study (MUS 395) or Applied Music, Advanced (MUS 355).
+The candidate for honors will work on his or her project under the direction of a project adviser in an Independent Study (MUS 395) or Applied Music, Advanced (MUS 357).

-- All honors projects will be judged by a panel of three music faculty, one of whom will be the project advisor.
+All honors projects will be judged by a panel of three music faculty, one of whom will be the project adviser.
 The panel will convey to the music faculty whether the project was completed successfully and is worthy of honors.

-- Students whose honors project consists of a recital must secure the attendance of three music faculty, one of whom will be the project advisor.
+Students whose honors project consists of a recital must secure the attendance of three music faculty, one of whom will be the project adviser.

 Honors in Music will be granted following the recommendation of the music faculty.
 You should be aware that simply fulfilling the requirements above (GPA, a successful honors project, and additional courses) does not ensure the conferral of honors.